TV Pop Diaries

 The annual Hootenanny show has become the one show that pubs up and down the country show every New Year's Eve, although this has since been challenged by BBC1’s concert from London’s Westminster Hall which is actually broadcast live and not recorded two weeks’ earlier like the Hootenanny.

-In October 2017 the show celebrated its twenty-
+The show celebrated its twenty-

 LATER WITH JOOLS HOLLAND